 Cynthia also practices as an ADHD & Executive Skills Coach.
 She began her coaching training through Coach University in 1995, and began adding ADHD coaching training in 2005 through ADDResources and throughout her 5 years working at the Pacific NW Amen clinic as their staff therapist, ADHD Coach, and adult educator.
 She has continued to pursue additional coach training and coaching mentorship since.

 In 2013 Cynthia became certified in Financial Recovery Counseling, and now also offers Money Coaching for individuals and couples who are seeking greater financial clarity and peace of mind, or who would like to develop a healthier relationship with money.
-Money coaching is also perfect for people with ADHD, learning disabilities or other “numbers or money-challenged” people who can really benefit from targeted skill development around managing their money in ways that truly work for them.
+Money coaching is also perfect for people with ADHD, learning disabilities or “numbers or money-challenged” people who can really benefit from targeted skill development around managing their money in ways that truly work for them.

 A life-long learner, Cynthia has completed many hours of continuing education over the past 20+ years in a variety of therapeutic modalities, including Voice Dialogue, Psychosynthesis-based forgiveness work, mindfulness and stress-reduction techniques including guided visualization, hypnotherapy and meditation, body/mind wellness, cognitive-behavioral therapy, and neurobiological and systemic therapeutic approaches.